Fund for Course Development

 FROM: R. Joseph, Dieker, Vice President for Academic Affairs and Dean of the College

-Cornell College, through the generosity of the Hewlett Foundation, has funding available for 2013-14 for faculty proposals for course development including, but not limited to, writing courses, interdisciplinary courses, off-campus courses, and first-year seminars.
-Beginning in the summer of 2013, development of online courses or technology-based learning enhancements to current courses will be considered for this grant.
+Cornell College has limited funding available for 2014-15 for faculty proposals for course development including, but not limited to, writing courses, interdisciplinary courses, off-campus courses, and first-year seminars.
+Development of online courses or technology-based learning enhancements to current courses will be considered for this grant.